Pulitzer Prizes set to be awarded honoring journalism, arts

-NEW YORK (Reuters) - The prestigious Pulitzer Prizes were set to be awarded on Monday, honoring top work in U.S. journalism, literature, drama and other arts.
+NEW YORK, April 20 (Reuters) - The prestigious Pulitzer Prizes were set to be awarded on Monday, honoring top work in U.S. journalism, literature, drama and other arts.

 The celebrated prizes, awarded annually by Columbia University, can bring badly needed attention and recognition to newspapers and websites suffering from economic pressures and budget constraints.